justinrhammonds/JSExercises/README.md

 #### JavaScript Exercises

-These were really the first functions and programs I ever wrote (really).
-Some pretty basic methods, some pretty popular code challenges solved here and displayed with some basic usage of Boostrap.
+Some pretty simple methods from early on in my experience, and some pretty common code challenges solved here and displayed using basic Boostrap.

 *This project pretty much marks the first time I ever used Bootstrap and jQUery, let alone vanilla JS.*